-We will continue to work with children's social care, and with virtual school heads for looked-after and previously looked-after children.

-We will continue to update this addendum where necessary, to reflect any updated guidance from:
+- 5.1 We will work with children's social care, and with virtual school heads for looked-after and previously looked-after children. - 5.2 We will update this addendum when necessary, to reflect any updated guidance from the local authority about children with education, health and care (EHC) plans and children in need.